-I was born in Scotland on the last day of the first month in 1965.
+I was born in Scotland in 1965.
 When you’re Scottish, you are never truly anything else.
 Yet, when you are taken out of Scotland as a child, you are never fully Scots either.
 You are forevermore without a country, and whenever you are in one of those places in the future – the country of your birth or the nation in which you grow up – you inevitably feel homesick for the other place.
 You are destined to be an outsider in both places.
 You are forevermore without a home.

-While the rest of the family awaits my arrival, my Grandfather Creron, my mother’s father, takes Cissy out for the day.
-My grandfather and Cissy visit the bookies and then the horse races, my sister’s invisible friend, Paul, in tow.
-Cissy roars on the buses if anyone sits where Paul is sitting when she is up the town with my mother and her imperceptible pal, Paul.
+While the rest of the family awaits my arrival, my Grandfather Craeron, my mother’s father, takes Sissy out for the day.
+My grandfather and Sissy visit the bookies and then the horse races, my sister’s invisible friend, Paul, in tow.
+Sissy roars on the buses if anyone sits where Paul is sitting when she is up the town with my mother and her imperceptible pal, Paul.

 “Ahhhhh!
 She’s sitting on Paul!
 That lady’s sitting on Paul!”
 Cissy wails.

-When my grandfather, Cissy (and Paul) return that Sunday, Cissy finds my mother cradling the newborn that is me in her arms.
-Cissy, who is almost three at the time, flies into a rage, “Get that baby out of here!
+When my grandfather, Sissy (and Paul) return that Sunday, Sissy finds my mother cradling the newborn that is me in her arms.
+Sissy, who is two-and-a-half at the time, flies into a rage, “Get that baby out of here!
 Get that baby out of here!
 I hate that baby!”

-This story is meant to be funny family folklore, and would be had love developed between Cissy and me, but it never does.
-Cissy never allows herself to love me despite my futile attempts to win her throughout the first five decades of my life.
+This story is meant to be funny family folklore, and would be had love developed between Sissy and me, but it never does.
+Sissy never allows herself to love me despite my futile attempts to win her throughout the first five decades of my life.

 My mother says I am advanced for my age.
 She says I was talking at ten months and walking at twelve.
 “Yer first word was ‘Angela’.
 Ye were lyin’ back on th’ sofa and saying yer name tae yerself and ma mother asked me what ye were sayin’.
 ‘What dae ye think she’s sayin’?’
 I asked ma mother.
 ‘Angela,’ she said.
 ‘Aye.
 Well, right enough.
 That’s what she’s sayin’.
 And ye’ve been talkin’ aboot yerself e’er since,” she concludes.